Awesome-Technologies/slack-matrix-migration/README.md

 3. Create an admin user on the Homeserver (make sure the username of the admin user does not match any existing slack user id)
 4. Copy `migration_service.yaml` to somewhere reachable by your Homeserver
 5. Replace the `as_token` and `hs_token` in the `migration_service.yaml` with a random string
-6. Add the Application Service to your `homeserver.yaml` and disable the registration rate limit:
+6. Add the Application Service to your `homeserver.yaml`:
 ```
 app_service_config_files:
   - /<path to the yaml file>/migration_service.yaml

-rc_registration:
-  per_second: 0
-  burst_count: 0
 ```
 7. Restart Synapse